amboxer21/MotionDetection/README.md

 ### [Todo]
 > Redisgn the Android app's UI.
 See GitHub issue [#50](https://github.com/amboxer21/MotionDetection/issues/50).

-> Android app for remotely viewing the camera's feed is broken due to the python2 deprecation.
-Which forced an upgrade to version 3.
-See GitHub issue [#51](https://github.com/amboxer21/MotionDetection/issues/51).
 ---

 # MotionDetection(CCTV) with Python3 on the Raspberry Pi powered by Gentoo Linux